-Utica College’s online Master of Science in Nursing (online MSN) offers you a fast and convenient way to earn your advanced nursing degree online.
-Thanks to its flexible environment, you’ll never have to worry about missing class due to a changed schedule, or picking up an extra shift.
-You can earn your master’s in nursing online at Utica College in just 16-20 months in the hours and days that are best for you.
+Utica College’s three online Nursing Master’s programs offer you a fast and convenient way to earn your advanced nursing degree online.
+Thanks to the flexible environment, you’ll never have to worry about missing class due to a changed schedule, or picking up an extra shift.
+You can earn your nursing masters online at Utica College in just 16-20 months in the hours and days that are best for you.

-The program incorporates a research-backed curriculum, expert faculty, and practicums to ensure you develop expanded nursing skills and strong leadership abilities – excellent preparation for real life practice.
+The programs incorporate a research-backed curriculum, expert faculty, and practicums to ensure you develop expanded nursing skills and strong leadership abilities – excellent preparation for real life practice.
 All coursework is online, except for supervised practicum work, which is completed in a state in which you are licensed to practice.

-Utica College’s master’s degree in nursing offers three specializations that empower you to take advanced nursing roles like leadership, education, and family practice — roles that have projected job growth rates between 24%-31%, and salaries that surpass six figures.
-Additionally, each specialization supports your preparation for professional certifications.
+Utica College offers three master’s level nursing degrees that empower you to take advanced nursing roles like leadership, education, and family practice — roles that have projected job growth rates between 24%-31%, and salaries that surpass six figures.
+Additionally, each degree program supports your preparation for professional certifications.